Twiknight/blog/why_i_dont_like_`apply`,_`call`,_and_`bind`.md

   nick.say()("hi")
   ```
-  But in es-6, with arrow functions (or lambda in other languages)
+  But in es-6, with arrow functions (or lambda in other languages):
   ```javascript
   const nick = {
     name: 'nick',